-The data released today are drawn from the OECD and European Commission’s forthcoming publication Health at a Glance: Europe 2012, which will be released on 16 November 2012.
+The data released today are drawn from the OECD and European Commission’s forthcoming publication Health policies and data, which will be released on 16 November 2012.
 For further data and information on the OECD’s work on health, visit: http://www.oecd.org/health/.

 If you would like to speak to an OECD health expert, contact Mark Pearson, Head of the OECD Health Division, at + 33 1 45 24 92 69 or email@example.com.